google/compare_gan/README.md

 ## Running experiments

-Simply run the `main.py` passing a `--model_dir` (this is where checkpoints are stored) and a `--gin_config` (defines which model on which data set and other options).
-We provide several example configurations in the `example_configs/` folder, namely:
+Simply run the `main.py` passing a `--model_dir` (this is where checkpoints are stored) and a `--gin_config` (defines which model is trained on which data set and other training options).
+We provide several example configurations in the `example_configs/` folder:

 *   **dcgan_celeba64**: DCGAN architecture with non-saturating loss on CelebA 64x64px